What is an interest rate and how does it affect your bond repayments?

 Rates of interestThe interest rate is the percentage at which banks lend money.
 There are different kinds of lending rates, depending on where the money comes from.
 Think of them as building blocks of the one that you're ultimately concerned with - the interest rate on your bond.
 Here's how it works:

 - Prime lending rate: The commercial banks add a little to the repo rate to cover their expenses.
-This is called the prime lending rate, currently at 9.75%.
+This is called the prime lending rate, currently at 7% (as of 17 Sept 2020).
 However, the banks still need to make a profit on top of that.
 So, in determining whether to lend to you, they take your financial track record into account to decide whether you are a high- or low-risk client.

 - Interest rate: This is the rate at which you will repay the home loan amount that the bank is advancing you.
 It is directly affected by your credit record and differs between banks.
 That's why it's essential to shop around and compare bank offers, just as you would for plane tickets, for example.